SuperOfficeDocs/superoffice-docs/user-guide/en/request/screen/knowledge-base.md

 * **External documents**: Here you can [add documents][3] to make them available to anyone using SuperOffice Service, including unregistered customers.

-* **E-mail addresses**: Here you can [create a list of email addresses][4] that you use frequently, for example, people who are neither users nor registered as contacts in SuperOffice Service.
-These addresses will then be accessible in most places where you may want to send an e-mail.
+* **Email addresses**: Here you can [create a list of email addresses][4] that you use frequently, for example, people who are neither users nor registered as contacts in SuperOffice Service.
+These addresses will then be accessible in most places where you may want to send an email.

 * **FAQ**: This contains a [list of frequently asked questions][5] and their answers.
 These entries can be made available in a web-based customer centre, where customers themselves can search for answers, and request handlers can add links to FAQ entries when replying to enquiries.